liyao0123/SoftwareEngineering2021Desk3/README.md

 - Summary of individual contributions
 - Documentation of sprints
 - Our meeting logs
-- Team use of Git?
+- Team use of Git

 More details -> [sprints and project management document](Documentation/Sprints&ProjectManagement.md).

 ## Evaluation - 15
 - Description of techniques suitable for your particular design.
+Why we choose a new stack?
 A timeline of evaluation of your design.
 - Unit testing.
 - User acceptance testing.